bedrocklinux/bedrocklinux-userland/README.md

 You will still need to install the other components (the bootloader, the kernel, and busybox), go through the configuration files, add users, and add clients.
-URL at the top for instructions on how to go about doing this.
+See URL at the top for instructions on how to go about doing this.

 Development
 ===========